tejas1904/UI-PRMD-Visualize-python-port/README.md

 # UI-PRMD-Visualize-python
-This is a python port and visualization of the UI-PRMD dataset/paper
+This is a python port and visualization of the UI-PRMD dataset/paper This Port Is created for a project i am currently devloping which is in python hence a python port was necessary

 UI-PRMD is a data set of movements related to common exercises performed by patients in physical therapy and rehabilitation programs.